 The 1962 Chevrolet Corvair 95 Rampside Shown Here

-The vehicle you see here is an original Corvair 95 Rampside, it has a somewhat unusual history as it spent much of its life in Europe, it was bought in 2017 in France and shipped back to the United States for a full restoration before being shipped back to Europe.
+The vehicle you see here is an original Corvair 95 Rampside, it has a somewhat unusual history as it spent some of its life in Europe, it was bought in 2017 in France and shipped back to the United States for a full restoration before being shipped back to Europe.

 The vehicle’s recent restoration is still immaculate throughout, it was finished with an eye-catching orange and white two-tone paint combination, and it has the Deluxe exterior trim package.